 Rimrock and Morrison Trails is a 17.4 mile moderately trafficked loop trail located near Mead Twp, Pennsylvania that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 cross country skiing